LGBTQI+

-We are working towards equality for our lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ+) residents.
+We are working towards equality for our lesbian, gay, bisexual, transgender, intersex, queer and asexual/aromantic (LGBTIQA+) residents.

-We are working towards equality for our lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) residents.
+We are working towards equality for our lesbian, gay, bisexual, transgender, intersex, queer and asexual/aromantic (LGBTIQA+) residents.
 Our aim is to strengthen the participation and rights of all in Darebin, regardless of sexuality, or sex or gender identity.

 • internally within Council as an organisation